All other countries can join the United States in this initiative.

 As programs tug at heart strings, they can grow thoughtfully and steadily until all healthy unadopted animals without homes are given that same chance of freedom in nature.

-It is a simple and stunningly good act of peace that’s far better than their alternative.
+It is a simple appropriately compassionate act of peace that’s far better than the past alternative.

-American federal agencies were given the authority to do this long ago.
+American federal agencies were also given the authority to release unadopted shelter animals long ago.
 Under 43 U.S.C. § 1732, the Department of the Interior may lease or designate land for special, humane purposes.
-Under 7 U.S.C. § 2143, the Animal Welfare Act provides for the humane handling and transport of animals.
-Federal programs were designed long ago with compassion and ecological responsibility in mind.
-(And new laws are being considered * requiring * highly ethical release of shelter animals.)
+And under 7 U.S.C. § 2143, the Animal Welfare Act provides for the humane handling and transport of animals.
+Federal programs were legislatively designed long ago with compassion and ecological responsibility in mind.
+(And new laws are always being considered to protect all forms of life.)

 This is a brilliant initiative for government agencies in all countries—individually and/or in partnership with nonprofits or private entities working under lease.